 Which body-language mistakes should be avoided?

-This is the third and final lesson about Body Language.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Body Language.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Focus on the pitfalls of unsuccessful body language